 We haven’t changed our vision, mission, goals or values but the details in our strategic priorities have shifted a little bit as we have recently undertaken an exercise to simplify our brands and further segment our target markets.

-As job roles change and you implement workforce development strategies, the framework that measures your workforce capability also needs to change to reflect the organisation’s structure and focus.
-You may want to build a capability framework to help you measure your workforce capability and capacity.
-Revisiting your demand and supply forecasting is important to see if you are on track.
+As job roles change and we implement workforce development strategies, the framework that measures our workforce capability also needs to change and expand and we will revisit our demand and supply forecasting to see if we are on track.

 The workforce planning process basically results in identifying strategies and actions to be put in places to bridge the gap between your current and future workforce.
 Here’s an easy to use workforce planning template or a checklist if you have already developed a workforce plan.